How to knock your graphic design portfolio out of the park

 When it comes to creating a great graphic design portfolio, there are a few rules you should follow.
 Whether you’re a student looking to obtain your first job, or a freelancer trying to land the next project, chances are you need a top-notch portfolio.
+Might be worth taking a look at these tips and examples for creating digital portfolios for students!

 First of all, what is the purpose of a graphic portfolio?
 Well, the main idea behind it, is to be able to prove that you are suitable for a particular project.
 It is an indication of your capabilities required for a task.